 With most induction stovetops, you might experience hot spots in the middle of your cookware because of concentrated heat on a particular spot.

 To answer this question, let me establish the fact that both Ceramic cooktops, Electric cooktops, and Induction cooktops both have glass-like ceramic material that is hard to break and can withstand extreme heat.

 Ceramic cooktops have electric burners that radiate heat under the surface, which heats up your pans and pots while Induction cooktops have copper coils that pass on electric current to your cookware, turning the cookware itself into the source of heat.

-With this foundation been laid, it is NOT all cooktops with a glass surface that is induction ready some might be Electric cooktops or Ceramic cooktops.
+With this foundation being laid, it is NOT all cooktops with a glass surface that is induction ready some might be Electric cooktops or Ceramic cooktops.

 READ ALSO: DO CAST IRON PANS WORK ON INDUCTION COOKTOPS